 You will also be faced with the possibility of a prison sentence, to a maximum term of two years.

-The magistrate can decrease the disqualification period to the minimum of two years and although it is unusual, if they choose to deal with the case under a section 10, you will be able to escape a conviction, disqualification or fine.
+The magistrate can decrease the disqualification period to the minimum of two years and although it is unusual, if they choose to deal with the case under a non conviction order, you will be able to escape a conviction, disqualification or fine.

-Sydney Drink Driving Lawyers have successfully helped many clients obtain section 10s for high range drink driving.
+Sydney Drink Driving Lawyers have successfully helped many clients obtain non conviction orders for high range drink driving.